GramAddict/bot/README.md

 ### Step 4: Start the bot:
 This bot works only if your Instagram is in [English](https://help.instagram.com/111923612310997).
-1. First thing you have to to is to [enable developer options and USB debugging](https://developer.android.com/studio/debug/dev-options#enable).
+1. First thing you have to do is to [enable developer options and USB debugging](https://developer.android.com/studio/debug/dev-options#enable).
 2. connect your phone to your computer with an USB cable
 3. device will ask you to allow connection.
 Press "Connect"
 4. type `adb devices` in terminal